wiremock/python-wiremock/docs/testcontainers.md

 ## Using WireMockContainer inside Docker (dind)

 It's common that you might need to start Testcontainers from inside of another container.
-The example project in [Testcontainer Example](../example/docker-compose.yml) actually does this.
+The example project in `example/docker-compose.yml` actually does this.

 When running spawning testcontainer inside of another container you will need to set the `WIREMOCK_DIND` config variable to true.
 When this env var is set the host of the wiremock container will explicitly be set to `host.docker.internal`.